josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 ^#^^#^ Predicting the random effects

-While keeping in mind that we do not *estimate* the random intercepts when fitting this model, we can *predict* them.
+While keeping in mind that we do not *estimate* the random intercepts when fitting this model, we can *predict* their BLUPS - best linear unbiased predictors.
 What's the difference?
 It's subtle, but basically we have far less confidence in predicted values than in estimated values.
 So any confidence intervals will be substantially larger.
 We know from the model output above that there is variance among the household random intercepts but don't have a sense of the pattern - is there a single household that's much different than all the rest?
 Are they all rather noisy?
 Or something in between.
 We can test this.

 First, we'll predict the random intercepts and the standard error of those intercepts.